Mike Danna

-Michael Danna (born December 1, 1997) is an American football defensive end for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Central Michigan and Michigan.
+Michael Danna (born December 4, 1997) is an American professional football defensive end for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Central Michigan Chippewas and the Michigan Wolverines.

-High school career
+Early life

 Danna began playing football at De La Salle Collegiate High School in Warren, Michigan.
 In 2014, he led the school to a state title.
 Danna compiled 20 tackles-for-loss and earned All-State special mention from the Associated Press.

 College career

 Danna played three seasons at Central Michigan and earned first-team all-Mid-American Conference honors in 2018.
 He transferred to Michigan where he was a part-time starter.
 Danna had 38 tackles (three for a loss) and three sacks during the 2019 season.
 He had six tackles and a sack against Michigan State, earning Team Defensive Lineman of the Game honors.
 Danna also had five tackles and a sack against Iowa.

 Professional career

-Danna was selected by the Kansas City Chiefs with the 177th overall pick in the fifth round of the 2020 NFL Draft.
+Danna was selected by the Kansas City Chiefs with the 177th overall pick in the fifth round of the 2020 NFL draft.

 In Week 2 against the Los Angeles Chargers, Danna recorded his first career sack during the 23–20 win.
 He was placed on injured reserve on October 10, 2020, with a hamstring injury.
 He was activated on October 31.
 He was placed on the reserve/COVID-19 list by the team on January 6, 2021, and activated on January 11.

-In 2022, Danna won his first Super Bowl ring when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
+In 2022, Danna won his first Super Bowl when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.

+In 2023, Danna won his second straight Super Bowl when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.
+Danna recorded three tackles in the game.

+Danna re-signed with the Chiefs on April 10, 2024 on a three-year, $24 million deal.